jrotheneder/FMM/README.md

-# FMM
+# The Fast Multipole Method
-C++ / Mathematica implementation of the FMM for the evaluation of potentials and force fields in gravitation/electrostatics problems, parallelized via OpenMP
+C++ / Mathematica implementation of the The Fast Multipole Method (FMM) for the evaluation of potentials and force fields in gravitation andelectrostatics problems, parallelized via OpenMP.
+Implementation details are documented in the file `FMM_implementation.pdf` contained in this repository.
+A more thorough presentation of the mathematical and algorithmtic aspects of the method, as well as an experimental evaluation of this implementation can be found at the [Mathnotes repository](https://github.com/jrotheneder/Mathnotes/blob/main/FMM.pdf)

 #### Sample (integrated via Mathematica's symplectic partitioned Runge Kutta integrator):
 ![](coll1.gif)